vladimirkoba/tarantool-java/README.md

   new list.
 It may take some time to graceful disconnect from the current node.
   The client does its best to catch the moment when there are no pending responses and perform a reconnection.

+### Client config options

+In addition to the options for [the standard client](#client-config-options), cluster config provides some extra options:

+1. `executor` defines an executor that will be used as a thread of execution to retry writes.
+   Default values is `null` which means the cluster client will use *a single thread executor*.
+2. `clusterDiscoveryEntryFunction` is a name of the stored function to be used to fetch list of instances.
+   Default value is `null` (not set).
+3. `clusterDiscoveryDelayMillis` describes how often in ms to poll the server for a new list of cluster nodes.
+   Default value is `60 * 1000` (1 minute).

 ## Where to get help